YulinChen12/Recipe-and-Average-Rating-Research-Project-2023/README.md

 | 523359 | der wiener schnitzel style chili dog sauce | ['ground beef', 'ground pork', 'water', 'cornstarch', 'wondra flour', 'tomato paste', 'chili powder', 'paprika', 'white vinegar', 'salt', 'dried onion flakes', 'granulated sugar', 'garlic powder', 'ground black pepper']                                                                                                                                              |              14 |        0 |
 | 275675 | she crab  cream of crab soup               | ['cream of mushroom soup', 'cream of celery soup', 'half-and-half', 'milk', 'sherry wine', 'crabmeat', 'red pepper', 'salt', 'pepper', 'old bay seasoning']                                                                                                                                                                                                              |              10 |        0 |
 | 275675 | she crab  cream of crab soup               | ['cream of mushroom soup', 'cream of celery soup', 'half-and-half', 'milk', 'sherry wine', 'crabmeat', 'red pepper', 'salt', 'pepper', 'old bay seasoning']                                                                                                                                                                                                              |              10 |        0 |

+So the first step in our data clean is to replace the 0 star rating of each recipe with NaN, in order to calculate the correct average rating of each recipe.
+Then replace the NaN (0 Star Rating) with the average rating.